Fuseteam/docs.ubports.com/contribute/documentation.rst

 Uncomfortable with Git
 ^^^^^^^^^^^^^^^^^^^^^^

-If you've written a complete document in ReStructuredText but aren't comfortable using Git or GitHub, please post it on the `UBports Forum`_ in the relevant section (likely General).
+If you've written a complete document in ReStructuredText but aren't comfortable using Git or GitLab, please post it on the `UBports Forum`_ in the relevant section (likely General).
 Someone will be able to help you revise your draft and submit it to this documentation.

 Current TODOs
 -------------

 This section lists the TODOs that have been included in this documentation.
-If you know how to fix one, please send us a Pull Request to make it better!
+If you know how to fix one, please send us a Merge Request to make it better!

 To create a todo, add this markup to your page::